 A first rate accent tree adorned with frothy upright panicles of creamy white flowers in early summer; interesting steel-gray bark and a dense, upright habit; an ideal choice for small home landscapes; needs full sun and well-drained soil

 Snowcap Japanese Tree Lilac features showy plumes of fragrant creamy white flowers rising above the foliage from late spring to early summer.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The pointy leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.
 The smooth gray bark adds an interesting dimension to the landscape.

 Snowcap Japanese Tree Lilac is a dense multi-stemmed deciduous tree with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance tree, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It is a good choice for attracting butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Snowcap Japanese Tree Lilac is recommended for the following landscape applications;

 Snowcap Japanese Tree Lilac will grow to be about 18 feet tall at maturity, with a spread of 14 feet.
 It has a low canopy with a typical clearance of 5 feet from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 40 years or more.